 Well, I didn’t realise until you and Kerrie Summers told me!
 I had a look, and I remember my eyes widening, frowning, going in for a closer look, and then messaging you back to thank you for telling me!
 Amongst all this, yes, I was thrilled, and somewhat in disbelief, especially going up against established and hugely popular bloggers, some of whom do this for a living, others who are very well established with different marketing teams from various cruise lines.
 I am a lone voice in that group I feel, so that makes it all the more special to me.
 Gavin, I hope you are on that list next year as you deserve to be with all your great work!

-Tell us a little about your blogging (Travel Blogger Jamie) and videos (Jamie’s Holiday Channel) – what got you in to it and why do you do it?
+Tell us a little about your blogging (Travel Blog Jamie website) and videos (Jamie’s Holiday YouTube Channel) – what got you in to it and why do you do it?